 She recently obtained her Fourth Level Instructor Grade in Debrecen, Hungary, and is one of the senior instructors of the Five Elements Wing Tsun Association in London under the guidance of Sifu Róbert Török.

 How is it different to learn Wing Chun as a woman and what kind of difficulties have you faced?

 At first, it was difficult to achieve the controlled aggression, probably because women are natural protectors and certainly don’t like the thought of hurting anyone, but we can be fierce—just naturally fierce when protecting.
 I had good feeling and softness, but since I struggled with power and aggression, I imagined I had to protect my son when I practised.
 I felt the adrenaline and learned to effectively control it, and found that the techniques started to work much better for me.
-I also had to adapt a lot of the techniques to my height, as I’m only five feet—I find it better to strike under the punch, for example, and my footwork needed to be more agile in order to attack at small and unexpected angles.
+I also had to adapt a lot of the techniques to my height, as I’m only five feet—I find it better to strike under the punch, for example, and my footwork needed to be agiler in order to attack at small and unexpected angles.

 However, the most challenging thing was how to become stronger mentally and emotionally to be able to lead and develop others without losing any of my femininity.
 Because at first, you try to imitate your Sifu, and mine was a man, so I found no one could teach me how to do Wing Tsun as a woman, except myself.
-I had to find my own way, which took a while, but in the end I found my balance, meaning I can now help other women find it too.
+I had to find my own way, which took a while, but in the end, I found my balance, meaning I can now help other women find it too.

 What do you think is the difference in teaching as a female Sifu?